 Aquariums today are being constructed with one of two basic materials, glass or acrylic.
 Acrylic is stronger and more lightweight, but the surface has a tendency to scratch if you are not careful.
 Glass is less expensive, but it is more prone to breakage and cracking, and is heavier.

 If you are one of a number of the consummate do-it-yourselfers out there, here are our instructions for building your own 55-gallon glass tank(s) like we did.

 Tank Style Considerations

-Besides the standard rectangular style of aquarium there are a number of other innovative designs on the market today, like the Tenecor acrylic Flat Back Hexagonal, Hexagon, Quarter Cylinder, Pentagon and Vista Corner units, the All-Glass Aquariums Bow Front, Corner and Hexagon units, and Marineland has their Eclipse Series.
+Besides the standard rectangular style of the aquarium, there are a number of other innovative designs on the market today, like the Tenecor acrylic Flat Back Hexagonal, Hexagon, Quarter Cylinder, Pentagon and Vista Corner units, the All-Glass Aquariums Bow Front, Corner, and Hexagon units, and Marineland has their Eclipse Series.

 Shop around and see what you can find, these are just a few of the top brand name aquarium manufacturers.
 If you can't find the style of tank you would like to have, a custom-designed aquarium may be for you.
 These are more costly, but if you are limited to an odd sized or shaped space for placing the aquarium, this offers you a multitude of options in design based on your own specifications.
 We have even seen a series of tanks that were connected by acrylic tubes that allowed the fish to swim from one tank to another, sort of like the gerbil mazes that you see in pet shops.